moredhel/moredhel.github.io/wiki/books.md

 A story about a young woman who discovers she has super-powers.
 She then struggles to find a place in the world and in doing the right thing to achieve her goals.
 It is a really interesting read about the struggles of fitting in and fighting against the system.
 This is a really interesting read but does take a bit of time to build up.
 The general concensus is around 20 chapters before things start really getting going.

 Good luck reading it!
 It is a fun ride

+### Player of Games (Ian M. Banks)

+This is a book that I really enjoyed and have read multiple times.
+I really feel like it does a good job of putting a mirror up to our culture (pun intended).
+It also has some really fun elements of how games work and what makes a game fun.
+I really loved this book and think it is a great introduction to Sci-Fi and the power of story-telling to provoke introspection.
+The Culture is also such a pleasure to read about and find out about a truly inspiring (although not perfect) structure for civilisation.